chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 Create an install script
 -----------------------------------------------------
 An install script is used to install Chef client when bootstrapping a new node.
 It simply pulls the Chef client package from your artifact store, and then installs it.
-For example, on Debian-based Linux systems, it looks like this:
+For example, on Debian-based Linux systems, it would look similar to this:

 .. code-block:: bash